aryavorskiy/LatticeModels.jl/docs/src/lattice_values.md

 lv == x .+ y .+ 1
 ```

+!!! note
+    A wave function cannot and must not be stored as a `LatticeValue`, use `LatticeVector` instead.
+    The reason is that a `LatticeValue` does not take one-site phase spaces into account, which renders them unusable for these purposes.

+    Linear algebra operations and `@on_lattice` wrapping are deliberately unsupported for `LatticeValue`s.

 Lattice values implement a scatter plot recipe, which colors the plot markers according to the value:
 ```@example env
 plot(lv, markersize=20)
 ```

-!!! note
-    A wave function cannot and must not be stored as a `LatticeValue` - use `LatticeVector` instead.
-    The reason is that a `LatticeValues` does not take one-site phase spaces into account.

 Depending on the lattice type, additional plot recipes can be available.
 For example, a lattice value on a square lattice can be plotted as a heatmap: